MartinT81/WeatherTop/README.md

 Line 58 to 66 - Controllers/StationCtrl addReading method.

-Line 1 to 17 - views/tags/addstation.html is a form to create a new station this will include the imputting of station name, longitude and longitude.
+Line 1 to 17 - views/tags/addstation.html is a form to create a new station this will include the imputing of station name, longitude and longitude.

 Line 46 & 47 - models/Station.java, Longitude and latitude objects.